metno/NGCD/README.md

 Copyright and license
 ---------------------
 Copyright (C) 2018 MET Norway.
 NGCD software is licensed under [GPLversion 2](https://github.com/metno/NGCD/blob/master/LICENSE) or (at your option) any later version.
+The NGCD dataset is available through [NGCD data access](http://surfobs.climate.copernicus.eu/dataaccess/access_ngcd.php) and it is licensed under [NLODversion 1](https://data.norge.no/nlod/en/1.0).

 External libraries such as GSLIB and Geompack might have different licences.